Nuclear testing at Bikini Atoll: Nuclear test detonations at Bikini Atoll

 The following above-ground nuclear device tests were conducted on or near Bikini Atoll from 1946 to 1958, comprising 15.1% of total test yield worldwide.
-These dates are given in US Eastern time zone The days of the week are a day earlier than they were at Bikini.
+These dates are given in US Eastern time zone.
+The days of the week are a day earlier than they were at Bikini.

 Relocation issues

 Strategic Trust Territory

 In 1947, the United States petitioned the United Nations Security Council to designate the islands of Micronesia a United Nations Strategic Trust Territory.
 This was the only strategic trust ever granted by the Security Council.
 The U.S. Navy controlled the trust from a headquarters in Guam until 1951, when the Department of the Interior took over control, administering the territory from a base in Saipan.
 The directive stipulated that the U.S. would "promote the economic advancement and self-sufficiency of the inhabitants" and "protect the inhabitants against the loss of their lands and resources".

 The residents of Bikini Atoll were left alone on Rongerik Atoll from July 1946 through July 1947.
-Leonard E. Mason was an anthropologist from the University of Hawaii; he visited the islanders on Rongerik Atoll in January 1948 and found that they were starving.
+Leonard E. Mason, an anthropologist from the University of Hawaii, visited the islanders on Rongerik Atoll in January 1948 and found that they were starving.
 A team of U.S. investigators concluded in late 1947 that the islanders must be moved immediately.
 Press from around the world harshly criticized the U.S. Navy for ignoring them.
 Columnist Harold Ickes wrote that "the natives are actually and literally starving to death."

 The Navy then selected Ujelang Atoll for their temporary home, and some young men from the Bikini Atoll population went ahead to begin constructing living accommodations.
 But U.S. Trust Authorities decided to use Enewetak Atoll as a second nuclear weapons test site, and they relocated Enewetak's residents to Ujelang Atoll to the homes built for the Bikini Islanders.

 In March 1948, 184 malnourished Bikini islanders were temporarily relocated again to Kwajalein Atoll.
 In June 1948, the Bikini residents chose Kili Island as a long-term home.
 The 200 acre (.036 sqmi) island is one of the smallest in the Marshall Island chain; it was uninhabited and was not ruled by a paramount iroij (king).
 The Bikini islanders moved there in November 1948.